xXMacMillanXx/vlog/README.md

 # vlog

+IMPORTANT!
+This module is currently depricated, since I found out that V has its own log module.
+I still might continue working on this module for practice, but probably not to release it as a finished module.
+If you are looking for a V log module, just use `import log`.

 vlog is a module for the V language.
 It provides simple to use logging capabilities.
 You can specify a severity for your log entries and decide which of those should be logged.
 Log entries can be output on the terminal, a log file or both.
 Currently, everytime the program runs, a new log file gets created, there is no functionality to reuse the same log file, yet.